BiBiServ/BiBiCWL/README.md

-# bibi-workflow
+# BiBiCWL
-A tool for converting BibiServ applications into CWL workflows
+BiBiCWL is a tool for converting BiBiApps (BiBiServ applications) into CWL Command Line Tools.